 Here are some thoughts I wanted to share about my journey so far.

-When I was getting my MBA, my goal was to be independent by 2015.
+As I worked towards my MBA, I sought independence by 2015.
 I am 4.5 years late.
 What took me so long?

 A part of why I didn’t start earlier was because I had built a dream team at Memorial Hermann Healthcare System in Houston, and work was SO MUCH FUN.
 We had an amazing group of humans who looked forward to working with each other every day.
 Alas, as my mentor told me, dream teams don’t last forever.
 Pressures around me changed, and I felt I could no longer support my team in the way that I had previously done.